Gamernew/Phaser-test/Readme.md

-It is just a repository for test the framework phaser
+This is just a test repository for the framework phaser